kalepail/stellar-quest-bounties/bounties/level-2/federation-server.md

 - a link to the running application
 - the name of the domain that the federation-server is configured to (e.g. quest.stellar.org or <your-user-name>.github.io)

+Choose an open source license for the project place a file `LICENSE.md` in the repo showing the chosen license.

 Add the URL of the deployed federation-server to the github-repo's 'about' section.